thiago-machadov/llm-temperature-slider/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the slider in action.

-## How It Works

-The slider visualizes the temperature setting used in Large Language Models (LLMs).
-Temperature controls the randomness of the model's outputs:

-- **Low temperature (0)**: More deterministic, focused responses
-- **High temperature (1)**: More random, creative responses

-The animated bars provide intuitive visual feedback about the current setting, with taller bars indicating the selected value.

-## Technical Details

-- Built with React and Next.js
-- Uses the Motion library for animations
-- Client-side component with mouse interaction
-- Responsive design
-- Styled with Tailwind CSS

 ## Component Location

 The component can be found at `src/components/llm-temperature-slider.tsx`